core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 used to identify a generic DNS resolver that is available to the client.

-While there is no path specified it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP header small.
+While there is no path specified it is RECOMMENDED to use the root path "/" for the DNS resource to keep the CoAP requests small.

 Basic Message Exchange
 ======================